-I’ve worked in IT since 1977, in England, Oman and Holland – for Hewlett-Packard and Shell International and finally in Dallas for Optek Technology in 1998, I met Connie in November 2000 and we married in January 2001.
-Technically I still work in IT as a consultant from home – I love that short commute to my office at the dining room table each morning.
+Tony worked in IT since 1977, in England, Oman and Holland – for Hewlett-Packard and Shell International and finally in Dallas for Optek Technology and TT electronics in 1998 retiring finally in June 2015.

-The next steps are under discussion – we believe we could travel full-time in an RV, not necessarily ‘Arvey, so we keep looking at one with a bath and a half and a king bed and more space.
-Later this year we are planning an extended trip – about 7 weeks – in ‘Arvey with Rusty and Randi up the East Cost to Williamsburg, round to Gettysburg and back to Dallas through Kentucky and Arkansas – about 3000 mile round trip.
+We believed we could travel full-time in an RV, not necessarily ‘Arvey, so we started looking at one with a bath and a half and a king bed and more space.
+In 2013 we took an extended trip – about 7 weeks – in ‘Arvey with Rusty and Randi up the East Cost to Williamsburg, round to Gettysburg and back to Dallas through Kentucky and Arkansas – about 3000 mile round trip.

-The discussions are over, the trip was a success and we decided in late August 2014 that we can travel fulltime, as long as we had a new RV with a full and half bath – the Fleetwood Bounder 36E is perfect.
-We bought Arvey Junior on September 10 2014.
-Our house was sold by October 30th and the estate sale emptied the house by October 24th, apart from some items we just couldn’t part with that are now in storage.
+The trip was a success and we decided in late August 2014 that we can travel fulltime, as long as we had a new RV with a full and half bath – the Fleetwood Bounder 36E is perfect.
+We bought Arvey Junior on September 10, 2014.
+Our house was sold by October 30th and the estate sale emptied the house by October 24th, apart from some items we just couldn’t part with we put into storage.
 Phew !!!